The FBI announced that they added ‘Cryptoqueen’ Ruja Ignatova to their Most Wanted List for her multi-billion scam in the crypto space.

 Self-proclaimed ‘Cryptoqueen’ Ignatova is one of only 11 women who have been on the FBI’s 10 Most Wanted Fugitives List in its entire existence.

-Notable as that is, why was she added?
+Notable as that is, why did the FBI add her?

 This is what Ignatova did to make the notorious list — and how she got her colorful nickname.